asfadmin/Discovery-PytestAutomation/README.md

     - For running factorial tests:
         required_keys: factor_num
-        required_file: test_factorials.yml
+        required_in_title: test-factor
         method: test_NumpysFactor
         variables:
             throw_on_negative: False
     ```

+    - `required_keys`: The yml test must contain ALL these keys to run with this `test type`.

+    - `required_in_title`: The yml test's title has this string INSIDE it's title.
+NOTE: With basic title names, it's easy to accidentally match new tests later on.
+Best practice is to be unique, like "test-[something]".

-    Each [yml test](#3-write-the-yaml-tests) will go through this list *in order*, and the following things will happen:
+    Each [yml test](#3-write-the-yaml-tests) will go through the `test types` list *in order*, and the following things will happen:

-    - The `required_keys` is compared against the keys inside the test, *IF* the `required_keys` is declared in that element.
-Same happens for `required_files` at the same time.
-BOTH have to hold true for the test to run
+    - ONLY keys that are declared will be checked.
+You can have multiple `required_*` keys in the same `test_type`, and they ALL have to match for the test to run.

-        - Note: This means if it has *neither* key, ALL tests will match it, so *no* tests will continue pass that `test type`.
+        - Note: This means if it has *NO* `required_*` keys, ALL tests will match it, so *no* tests will continue pass that `test type`.

     - The test is matched to that type, so the function under `method` will be looked for in [pytest_managers.py](#pytestmanagerspy) and called.